terriblefire/ncrtest/README.md

 All output goes to the console via standard printf.
 Run the tool from CLI or Shell to see the test results, or redirect output to a file.

-## Reference Code

-This tool is based on the NCR driver code from /Users/stephen/git/kickstart/scsidisk which provides the reference implementation of the NCR 53C710 driver for Amiga SCSI disk operations.

 ## License

 This is a diagnostic tool for Amiga 4000T hardware testing.